pedromsantos/ts-kata/src/1_FizzBuzz/README.md

 - Write a function that takes a number and returns it as a string.
 - For multiples of three return "fizz" instead of the stringified number.
-- For the multiples of five return “buzz" instead of the strigified number.
+- For multiples of five return "buzz" instead of the stringified number.
-- For numbers which are multiples of both three and five return “fizzbuzz" instead of the stringified number.
+- For numbers which are multiples of both three and five return "fizzbuzz" instead of the stringified number.

 ## Examples